-In delivering its mission, the College provides identifiable public benefits through the advancement of education to 1,200 students, including 30 students with high needs.
+In delivering its mission, the College provides identifiable public benefits through the advancement of education to over 1,350 students of all ages, including 70 students with high needs.
 The College provides courses without charge to young people, to those who are unemployed and adults taking English and mathematics courses.
 The College adjusts its courses to meet the needs of local employers.
 The College is committed to providing information, advice and guidance to the students it enrols and to finding suitable courses or employment for as many students as possible regardless of their educational background.